grackle-project/grackle/CONTRIBUTING.rst

 Open Issues
 -----------

-If you're interested in participating in grackle development, take a look at the `issue tracker on bitbucket <https://bitbucket.org/grackle/issues>`_.
+If you're interested in participating in Grackle development, take a look at the `issue tracker on bitbucket <https://bitbucket.org/grackle/issues>`_.
 If you are encountering a bug that is not already tracked there, please `open a new issue
 <https://bitbucket.org/grackle/grackle/issues/new>`_.